anhvir/c207/README.md

   * If you think that readBirthday.c is too simple, try firther **`fibonacci.c`** which contains some advanced C elements.
   * Want somemore revisions?
 Explore the resources in LMS/Canvas.
   * If everything is just too easy for you, ask Anh for some challenging tasks.
+  * If most of the above things seems too difficult to you, don't worry to much, but ask Anh for some suggestions/help.

 Notes:
 -----------------